dolphindb/DolphinDBPlugin/hbase/README.md

 **Details**

-Return all table names of the connected database.
+Return all table names in the connected database.

 **Examples**